-How Accurate Are Tarot Readings?
-Definition, Types & More
+How Accurate Are Tarot Readings & Can They Predict the Future

 A clear and focused question allows the readers to channel their energy and intention more effectively, possibly leading to a more spot-on interpretation of the cards.

-If the question is vague or needs more direction, it can lead to ambiguity—instead of clarity—in the reading and lessen the accuracy of the insights provided by the cards.
+Suppose the question is vague or needs more direction.
+In that case, it can lead to ambiguity—instead of clarity—in the reading and lessen the accuracy of the insights provided by the cards.

 Types of Tarot Spreads and Their Impact on Accuracy